Catalog of medicines. Interaction with other drugs

 Treatment of HIV infection (as part of combination therapy).

-In combination with other antiviral agents inside adults 300 mg 2 times / day, children aged 3 months to 16 years - 8 mg / kg 2 times / day.
+In combination with other antiviral drugs, adults 300 mg 2 times a day, children aged 3 months to 16 years - 8 mg/kg 2 times a day.

 Side effect

-From the skin and skin appendages: rash (usually maculopapular or urticarial); very rarely - erythema multiforme exudative, including Stevens-Johnson syndrome and toxic epidermal necrolysis.
+For the skin and skin appendages: rash (usually maculopapular or urticarial); very rarely - exudative erythema multiforme, including Stevens-Johnson syndrome and toxic epidermal necrolysis.

 From the digestive system: loss of appetite, nausea, vomiting, diarrhea, abdominal pain, ulceration of the oral mucosa, increased activity of liver enzymes, liver failure.